Still Life (BigBang song): Critical reception

 "Still Life" received positive reviews from critics.
 Angela Patricia Suacillo from NME gave the song 5 stars out of 5, saying that the track "honors the distance between where the group were four years ago and where they are now", adding that the song "reminiscent of soft rock from the ’70s and ’ 80s, ’Still Life’ excels at bringing out the unique vocal tones of each member".
 Suacillo felt that the song "close a chapter of their lives that's been left hanging for the past four years – whether or not this signifies a final bow from the group is something we'll have to wait and see".
 Rolling Stone's Kristine Kwak felt the song shows BigBang's "vulnerability and growth", and how the members have become "more introspective and seem to be content with where they are at".

+"Still Life" was ranked amongst the best songs of 2022 by Slant Magazine (27), Rolling Stone (73), and Time Out (12), as well as one of the best K-pop songs of the year by Billboard (3) and Nylon.